zfs-old-crap/linkytime/docs/DeveloperGuide.md

     Use case resumes at step 2.

-### UC-005: Clear all entries
+### UC-005: Clear all meetings

 **MSS**

-1. User chooses to clear all entries in the list.
+1. User chooses to clear all meetings in the list.
-2. LinkyTime deletes all entries and saves the changes.
+2. LinkyTime deletes all meetings and saves the changes.

     Use case ends.